bb-io/docs/src/content/docs/apps/Jira Data Center.mdx

 ## Connecting

-1. Navigate to apps and search for Jira.
-If you cannot find Jira then click _Add App_ in the top right corner, select Jira and add the app to your Blackbird environment.
+1. Navigate to apps and search for Jira Data Center.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Fill in the base URL to the Jira site you want to connect to.
 The base URL is of shape `https://<organization name>.atlassian.net`.
 You can usually copy this part of the URL when you are logged into your Jira instance.